 2.04B(2)a Run dynamic calculations and produce ratings throughout the championship.
 Through the conclusion of the championship event, notify and disqualify any player who meets the criteria for NTRP Dynamic Disqualification and reverse appropriate matches played.
 (See Regs.
 2.04E(2)a and b for championship scoring procedures when NTRP Dynamic Disqualifications are done throughout the championship competition.)

-USTA SoCal opts to run dynamic ratings after each completed round of play.
+USTA SoCal opts to run dynamic ratings after each completed round of play except for SoCal Doubles Sectionals.

 2.04B(2)b Run dynamic calculations after the conclusion of the championship and disqualify those players who meet the criteria for NTRP Dynamic Disqualification.
 Matches played will stand.
 (See Reg.
-2.04E(2)c for championship scoring procedures when NTRP Dynamic Disqualifications are done after the conclusion of championship competition.)
+2.04E(2)c for championship scoring procedures when NTRP Dynamic Disqualifications are done after the conclusion of championship competition.
 USTA SoCal does not use this method.

-2.04B(3) After an NTRP Dynamic Disqualification, the player may not play at the disqualified NTRP level of play or any lower NTRP level of play in either singles or doubles for the remainder of the Championship Year and for the succeeding Championship Year including any subsequent National Championships the player is qualified for.
+- 2.04B(3) After an NTRP Dynamic Disqualification, the player may not play at the disqualified NTRP level of play or any lower NTRP level of play in either singles or doubles for the remainder of the Championship Year and for the succeeding Championship Year including any subsequent National Championships the player is qualified for.
 In any Division using combined levels, the combined NTRP rating of the disqualified player and partner may not surpass the level of competition.
-A player who has been moved up as a result of an NTRP Dynamic Disqualification in the Adult Division must immediately adjust his/her NTRP level of play in the Mixed Division.

-2.04B(4) Players who are NTRP dynamically disqualified may be allowed to move up and participate on another team at a higher NTRP level during that same local league season provided registration has not closed.

-2.04B(5) Individuals who receive their third strike while participating in an Early Start League (ESL) must immediately adjust their NTRP level of play.
-Such players may not participate at the disqualified NTRP level in a previous year's championship for which they may have qualified.

-2.04B(6) In the local leagues and at District/Area or Sectional Championships, if the NTRP Dynamic Disqualification of a player is not upheld by the NTRP Dynamic Disqualification Review Committee, a second NTRP Dynamic Disqualification will be considered if warranted by additional data.
+A player who has been moved up as a result of an NTRP Dynamic Disqualification in either the Adult or Mixed Divisions or SoCal Doubles divisions must immediately adjust their NTRP level of play in both the Adult and Mixed Divisions. - 2.04B(4) Players who are NTRP dynamically disqualified may be allowed to move up and participate on another team at a higher NTRP level during that same local league season provided registration has not closed. - 2.04B(5) Individuals who receive their third strike while participating in an Early Start League (ESL) must immediately adjust their NTRP level of play.
+Such players may not participate at the disqualified NTRP level in a previous year's championship for which they may have qualified. - 2.04B(6) In the local leagues and at District/Area or Sectional Championships, if the NTRP Dynamic Disqualification of a player is not upheld by the NTRP Dynamic Disqualification Review Committee, a second NTRP Dynamic Disqualification will be considered if warranted by additional data.